 Onboarding is a magic moment when new employees decide to stay engaged or become disengaged.
-It offers an imprinting window when you can make an impression that stays with new employees for the duration of their careers.- Amy Hirsh Robinson, principal of Interchange Group
+It offers an imprinting window when you can make an impression that stays with new employees for the duration of their careers.

 One of the most common challenges HR managers face today is collecting, managing and analysing large amounts of workforce data.

-If you're able to do this effectively, you can gain valuable insights into your human resources, how they're deployed and where you might be able to make changes to deliver improvements.
+If you can do this effectively, you can gain valuable insights into your human resources, how they're deployed and where you might be able to make changes to deliver improvements.

-When you're faced with complicated data sets, however, getting to grips with the information isn't necessarily easy.
+When you're faced with complicated data sets, getting to grips with the information isn't necessarily easy.

-Workforce shaping is a new discipline for HR and one that includes key skill sets that HR is often not well-versed in, such as being evidence-based, using insights and analytics, and seeing organisations as complex systems.- Robert Bolton, partner in KPMG's Global People and Change Centre of Excellence
+Workforce shaping is a new discipline for HR and one that includes key skill sets that HR is often not well-versed in, such as being evidence-based, using insights and analytics, and seeing organisations as complex systems.

 Research by Gartner has shown that 69% of a manager's time is typically taken up by activities that could be handled by technology.